ApuliaMonitoringNetwork/Coastal-Video-Monitoring-Tool/README.md

 1. "src"						Mareographic filter, geo-rectification sources & shoreline extraction codes
 2. "Web-server ??"
 Web-tool sources ??

-This tool has been developed and mantained from Polytechnic University of Bari (Italy), DICATECh Department.
+This tool has been developed and mantained from Polytechnic University of Bari (Italy), DICATECh Department in collaboration with ACIC (http://www.acic-tech.be/), Multitel spin-off